This Intimate Photos Offer A Window Into The Experiences Of 8 Trans People This Year

 Lana Patel (she/her/hers)

-Lana's favorite trans-supporting organizations: Unique Women's Coalition; Sylvia Rivera Law Project; Project Q; LGBTQ Center Orange County
+Lana's favourite trans-supporting organizations: Unique Women's Coalition; Sylvia Rivera Law Project; Project Q; LGBTQ Center Orange County

 Advertisement